What Even Is a Font Generator (And Why Does It Actually Work)

 Email Signatures and Professional Use

 This one surprises people but it works.
-A stylish text generator for email signatures using light bold unicode can make your name and title pop in a plain-text email client.
+A text generator for email signatures using light bold unicode can make your name and title pop in a plain-text email client.
 It's subtle, not loud, and it works in Gmail, Outlook, and Apple Mail without any formatting weirdness because it's just characters.

 For anyone doing freelance work or building a personal brand, this is a small thing that adds up.
 Your email signature is something people see every single time you reach out.
 If your name is in clean unicode bold and everyone else's is default Arial, yours reads as more intentional.